 The validation of the methods is assessed using residual and stability analysis techniques.
-All these methods are documented in SCOR Reserving Best Practice Manual.
+The deterministic and stochastic methods are documented in SCOR Reserving Best Practice Manual.
 This document has been developed with contributions from many actuarial sources, and is a living document on SCOR intranet as SCOR regularly reviews and updates its methods for determining IBNR Reserves.
-The related guidelines developed are in accordance with the ERM framework.
-Only methods approved by the Group Chief Actuary can be used.
+The related developed guidelines are in accordance with the ERM framework.
+Only methods approved by the DCRA and/or by GCA (in accordance with a well-defined escalation process) can be used.

-In addition to pure mathematical stochastic methods, reserves' variability is also tested through deterministic methods: stress tests on key risks factors along with shock scenarii enabling us to assess the risks surrounding the reserves.
-These techniques allow building what we call a "reserving heat map" ranking majors portfolios in terms of risks and potential impact on the bottom line.
+In addition to pure stochastic methods, reserves' variability is also tested through deterministic methods: stress tests on key risk drivers alongside shock scenarii enabling to assess the risks surrounding the reserves.
+These techniques allow building what we call a "reserving heat map" ranking majors portfolios in terms of risks with their potential impact on the bottom line.